 Dynamo came armed with their own food and a list of requests and conditions These included a flat refusal to number their players, the right to refuse invitations to any social functions and an insistence that, while in London, all food had to be provided by the Russian Embassy.
 Some serious negotiating had to be carried out before the tour went ahead, as planned, with matches against Chelsea, Cardiff City, Arsenal and Glasgow Rangers.

-In the days before the opening match, press and public interest grew even stronger, although the potential for the visitors to give their hosts a serious test was met with some cynicism in the English press.
+In the days before the opening match, press and public interest grew even stronger with the tour vying for attention in the press with the Nuremberg trials, although the potential for the visitors to give their hosts a serious test was met with some cynicism in the English press.
 “They are not nearly good enough to play our class of professional teams,” sniffed the Sunday Express after watching them train at the White City.
 “Their players are simply a set of earnest amateurs who are so slow you can almost hear them think”.

 The crowd outside Stamford Bridge.